DSC-SPIDAL/harp/website/content/docs/examples/kmeans.md

 ## PARALLEL DESIGN

-* What is the model?
+* What are the models?
 What kind of data structure?

     Centroids of the clusters are models in vanilla k-means.
 It has a vector structure as a double array.